Project overview

 MVP

-A comparative analysis of user and competitor research revealed an underserved niche.
-To fill it I would:
+A comparative analysis of user and competitor research revealed an opportunity to adress an underserved niche.
+The new product would gain a competitive edge by providing the following:

-- Support users who cook for pleasure and self-expression via intuitive recipe discovery and supported experimentation.
+1. 1.
+Inspire cooks who crave self-expression and pleasure with intuitive recipe discovery and supported experimentation.

-- Support users who require clarity and information by providing reliable data.
+2. 2.
+Satisfy cooks who seek clarity and information by providing reliable time and effort estimates.

-- Support users who cook for others by integrating easy measures adjustment, social features, and shopping list.
+3. 3.
+Help men cook for others with easy servings adjustment, social features, and shopping list.

 Designing UI "for men"